How to Import a Car from Japan: The Rules and Regulations

 You can get an almost new car at a half price.(Photo Source: motortrend)

-For this reason, a massive number of secondhand vehicles becomes available that don’t have any interested local buyer.
+For this reason, a massive number of secondhand vehicles become available that don’t have any interested local buyers.
 So, Japan has developed a car export industry and they have buyers in many countries around the world where importation laws are relaxed.

 The first thing you have to do is to study the used car importing laws and regulations of your country.
 Also, make sure that the exporting company removes the air conditioner’s gas and cleans the car of dirt, insects, and biohazard ingredients.

-Common regulations for how to import a car from Japan likely to include:
+Common regulations for how to import a car from Japan are likely to include:

 Vehicle Age.
 Dictating that the vehicle must be older or newer than a specific year.
 For example, it has to be older than 25 years in the USA but it could be illegal to import such old vehicles in some countries.